Parker1920/Haven_mdev/docs/user/DATA_SYNC_GUIDE.md

 ## Overview

+Note: The JSON ↔ Database sync tools are deprecated and have been archived in the repository under `Archive-Dump/src/migration/`.
+They are no longer part of the default web-first runtime.
+Use the database-first workflow and server APIs instead.
+The rest of this document describes the archived tools for reference only.

-The Control Room now automatically checks if your JSON and database backends are in sync on startup, and provides tools to sync them manually if needed.
+The Control Room used to automatically check if your JSON and database backends are in sync on startup, and included tools to sync them manually if needed.

 ---